Jaxs01/cucumber-jvm-basic/README.md

 ============
 This is a model project that can be used to start off using Cucumber JVM / Selenium.

-There are four layers that is being demonstrated here
+There are four layers that is being demonstrated here;
 1. Page object layer.
 [POM]
 2. Actions and utility layer
 3. Step definitions layer or the business process layer